If you’re looking to raise funds, a directors loan could be the solution that you’re looking for.

 You can choose the interest rate that you pay on your director’s loan.
 However, before you get excited, that doesn’t mean you can take out a completely interest-free loan from your company.

-If you charge less interest than the official rate, the loan will be treated as a ‘benefit in kind’.
+If you charge less interest than the official rate, it will be treated as a ‘benefit in kind’.
 This means that you’ll be personally taxed the difference and need to report it on your self-assessment tax return.
 You’ll also have to pay Class 1 National Insurance at a rate of 13.8% of the full value of the loan.

 Can you have more than one director’s loan?

 This is to stop people from committing tax fraud, known as ‘bed and breakfasting’.
-This is where the director pays a loan off just before the nine-month deadline to avoid Corporation Tax, only to retake the same loan out again after the deadline.
+This is where the director pays a loan off just before the nine-month deadline to avoid Corporation Tax, only to retake the same amount out again after the deadline.

 Can you loan money to your company?